The Retrieval Service allows authorised government agencies to electronically submit identity information for matching against official databases.

 Adopting the service

-How inputs and responses are configured will be set-up at agreement level between the asserting agency and the receiving agency.
+Configuration of inputs and responses will be set-up at agreement level between the asserting agency and the receiving agency.

 - enabling legislation, or

 Agencies integrate to the service via an Oracle B2B gateway using encrypted AS2 messaging.

 Email Service Delivery and Operations (SDO) — Information Partnerships to discuss your agency’s requirements.